 Welcome to John Gorrie Museum State Park

-A young physician named John Gorrie moved to Apalachicola in the early 1800s when it was a prominent port of trade, commerce, and shipping in Florida.
+A young physician named John Gorrie moved to Apalachicola in the early 1830s when it was a prominent port of trade, commerce, and shipping in Florida.
 Gorrie was deeply involved in his adopted community serving as postmaster, city treasurer, town councilman, and bank director.
-Concern for his yellow fever patients motivated Gorrie to invent a method for cooling their rooms.
-He became a pioneer in the field of air conditioning and refrigeration by inventing a machine that produced ice.
+By 1841, concern for his yellow fever patients motivated Gorrie to invent a method for cooling their sick rooms.
+He became a pioneer in the field of air conditioning and refrigeration by inventing a mechanical device that produced ice.
 Dr. Gorrie received the first U.S. Patent for mechanical refrigeration in 1851.
-A replica of his ice-making machine is on display at the museum, as well as exhibits chronicling the colorful history of Apalachicola, which played an important role in Florida's economic development.
+Today, a replica of his ice-making machine and other Gorrie artifacts are on display at the museum.
+We are also proud to showcase temporary exhibits chronicling the history of The Florida Park Service, which plays a vital role in preserving and interpreting the “Real Florida”!

 Directions to this Park